robby-wan-kenobi/game-control/README.md

 # game-control
+NOTE: This is in a broken state and I haven't had time to fix it.
+Use at your own risk.

 Windows 8 (and up) app for controlling video game playing

 I wanted some kind of program to give me warnings and even stop the game that I've been playing if it's been a while, but I